- How does HotDoc Payments work?

 See How does a patient claim their Medicare rebate? for more information.

 Can the usage fees be passed onto the patient?

 It is recommended that any fees you wish to charge the patient are incorporated into the overall fee that is entered into the HotDoc Dashboard under the payments section of the appointment type.

-The clinic will not be charged for a declined transaction.
+The practice will not be charged for a declined transaction.
 If the payment method is declined, we will send the patient an SMS informing them to add a new payment method.
 HotDoc will then try the charge again 24 hours after the first charge.
-If we are unable to take the funds at that point, the clinic will receive an email informing them of the unpaid appointment so they can phone the patient directly.
+If we are unable to take the funds at that point, the practice will receive an email informing them of the unpaid appointment so they can phone the patient directly.

 What if the practitioner decides to bulk bill the patient instead of using the private fee?

 As we use a stored payment method, if a doctor decides to bulk bill, you can cancel the fund collection before the appoint is moved to seen or gone (depending on your clinical software).
 See Payment Management for more information.